Is Dropshipping Easier Than Affiliate Marketing? Which Business Model Is Harder In 2024?

 Is Affiliate Marketing Better Than Dropshipping?

-Affiliate marketing is better than dropshipping if you have an established audience on the Internet.
+Affiliate marketing is better than dropshipping if you have an established audience online.
 Then, you can monetize it with affiliate links to earn passive income.
 Affiliate marketing is better for people who don't want to deal with customer service.
-Or would prefer to have less involvement in the day-to-day operations of the business.
+It's also for people who prefer less involvement in the day-to-day operations of the business.

 An affiliate marketer depends on the affiliate partner to set the commission rates.
 The customer belongs to the company, not the affiliate.
 So, you never own a brand.
 But you can earn a steady income if you have a great niche and know how to get attention online.
 And you don't need to always be hunting for the newest product or latest trend.